axyiee/scala-for-kotlin-developers/README.md

 features, alongside a comparison with their Kotlin counterparts.
 This will assume some familiarity with Kotlin, but not with Scala and this will be also updated over time to cover more features and use cases.

-I highly recommend reading the [official documentation](https://docs.scala-lang.org/scala3/book/introduction.html) for a more in-depth explanation of the language.

 ## Table of contents

 1. [Why Scala?](#why-scala)